This Man Held Bank Employees Hostage at Gunpoint to Get His Own Money Back

 Have Your Bank Accounts in Corporate Names

 It’s worth having bank accounts held in corporate names.
-That way if you have your bank accounts frozen it won’t affect your corporate accounts.
+That way, if you have your bank accounts frozen, it won’t affect your corporate accounts.
 You can even have a different corporation for each jurisdiction.

 Have Your Assets Owned by Trusts and Foundations

-Your assets, including the shares in corporations, precious metals, etc. should be owned by trusts or foundations.
+Your assets, including the shares in corporations, precious metals, etc., should be owned by trusts or foundations.
 They can’t take anything from you that you don’t legally own.
 You should seek to own nothing but control everything.

 Have a Store of Cash and Valuables OUTSIDE your Home

 If you’re under attack from litigation or from any kind of government investigation, assets held at your home or office are as vulnerable as your local bank accounts.
 It’s not worth taking that risk.
-Have, at least, a few months living expenses in cash or gold coins safely stored away from your home.
+Have at least, a few months of living expenses in cash or gold coins safely stored away from your home.

 Having your bank accounts frozen is an increasing risk for everyone.
 Even if you think there’s little risk of it happening to you, it’s impossible to be certain.
 It’s worth making some effort to make yourself immune to your bank accounts being frozen.

 BulletProof Asset Protection will provide you with the tools you need to protect your assets.
 As part of the package you get immediate access to 10 overseas accounts you can open immediately.
 You will also get details of overseas bullion vaults t store your precious metals.
 Click here for details.